milvus-io/milvus-lite/README.md

 Following is a simple demo showing the idea of using Milvus Lite for text search.
 There are more comprehensive [examples](https://github.com/milvus-io/bootcamp/tree/master/bootcamp/tutorials) for using Milvus Lite to build applications such as [RAG](https://github.com/milvus-io/bootcamp/blob/master/bootcamp/tutorials/quickstart/build_RAG_with_milvus.ipynb), [image search](https://github.com/milvus-io/bootcamp/blob/master/bootcamp/tutorials/quickstart/image_search_with_milvus.ipynb), and used with popular framework such as [LangChain](https://github.com/milvus-io/bootcamp/blob/master/bootcamp/tutorials/integration/rag_with_milvus_and_langchain.ipynb), [LlamaIndex](https://github.com/milvus-io/bootcamp/blob/master/bootcamp/tutorials/integration/rag_with_milvus_and_llamaindex.ipynb) and more!

+## Step 1: Creat Collection:
+First of all, we use the local path file to connect with Milvus Client and initiate a collection by passing the collection name and vector dimension(note: dimension depends on the size of you vector embeddings).
+This is a simply way of creating collection, visiting [here](https://milvus.io/api-reference/pymilvus/v2.4.x/MilvusClient/Collections/create_collection.md) for more!
 ```python
 from pymilvus import MilvusClient
 import numpy as np